Spectral Methods in Microeconomics: A Richer Centrality

-The fact that $\rho(\delta M)<1$ allows us to use the Neumann series expansion $k^\top = z^\top \sum_{t=0}^\infty \delta^t M^t $, which shows that $i$'s Katz--Bonacich centrality is a sum of the weights of incoming walks (entries of $(M^)_{ij}$) weighted by $z_j$ (where those walks end).
+The fact that $\rho(\delta M)<1$ guarantees the absolute convergence of the Neumann series expansion $k^\top = z^\top \sum_{t=0}^\infty \delta^t M^t$, which shows that $i$'s Katz--Bonacich centrality is a sum over incoming walks (entries of $(M^t)_{ji}$ for various values of $t$), weighted by $z_j$.
 In particular, it is uniquely defined.
-Moreover, as $\delta \rho(M)$ approaches $1$ from below---the boundary at which the Neumann series diverges---the suitably rescaled Katz--Bonacich centrality $(1-\delta)k(\delta)$ converges\footnote{Proving this is a good exercise.
+Moreover, as $\delta \rho(M)$ approaches $1$ from below---the boundary at which the Neumann series diverges---we have In other words, the suitably rescaled Katz--Bonacich centrality converges\footnote{Proving this is a good exercise.
 A quick guide: reduce to the case where $\rho(M)=1$ and $z^\top \in \Delta_n$, and then conjugate the system by a thoughtfully chosen diagonal matrix to further reduce to the case where $M$ is row-stochastic.
 Study the system $\widetilde{k}(\delta)^\top = \delta \widetilde{k}(\delta)^\top M + (1-\delta)z^\top$, noting that $\widetilde{k}(\delta)=(1-\delta)k(\delta)$.
-Use that $\widetilde{k}(\delta) \in \Delta_n$ to show convergence to a limit, and then think about what that limit could be.} to an eigenvector centrality $c$ of $M$.
-This (along with some reflection) makes it clear that the eigenvector centrality of a node is proportional to the weight of incoming walks of very long lengths, and that $z$ matters only when $\delta$ is not too large.
+Use that $\widetilde{k}(\delta) \in \Delta_n$ to show convergence to a limit, and then think about what that limit could be.} to the eigenvector centrality $c$ of $M$ times a scalar $y$ that depends on $z$.
+This (along with some reflection) makes it clear that the eigenvector centrality of a node is proportional to the weight of incoming walks of very long lengths, and that dependence on $z$ fades as $\delta \rho(M)$ approaches $1$.
 Katz--Bonacich centrality will be involved in many of the remaining social-science applications that we will encounter.

+Figure \ref{fig:combined} gives an illustration of how centrality works in a small undirected graph.
+Take $z=\bm{1}$ and compare the degree-$2$ nodes in the dense upper pocket with those in the tail.
+Even though these nodes have the same ``basic'' endowment of centrality and the same number of length-$1$ walks, those in the head have higher Bonacich centralities because they are incident to more walks of every length.
+As $\delta$ grows, the longer walks create dramatic differences in these centralities, which converge to eigenvector centralities.